Precise Determination of Pair Interactions from Pair Statistics of Many-Body Systems In and Out of Equilibrium: Applications of the inverse methodology to a diverse set of target systems

 \section{Applications of the inverse methodology to a diverse set of target systems}

-In this section, we present the results of the application of our new inverse methodology for various target systems in two and three dimensions, including a 2D Lennard-Jones fluid in the vicinity of the critical point, a 2D Lennard-Jones liquid at a temperature just above freezing, as well as pair statistics corresponding to 2D nonequilibrium RSA packing process \cite{Wi66, Fe80, To06a} and a hyperuniform 3D nonequilibrium cloaked URL \cite{Kl20}.
+In this section, we present the results of the application of our new inverse methodology for various target systems in two and three dimensions, including a 3D Dzugutov liquid \cite{Dz03}, a 2D Lennard-Jones fluid in the vicinity of the critical point, as well as pair statistics corresponding to 2D nonequilibrium RSA packing process \cite{Wi66, Fe80, To06a} and a hyperuniform 3D nonequilibrium cloaked URL \cite{Kl20}.
 For such diverse target pair statistics, we show that our methodology yields lower values of the $L_2$-norm error $\cal E$, defined by (\ref{L2}), than those derived from currently available inverse procedures, including the IBI and IHCNI.

 To numerically determine target and trial pair statistics, we performed Monte Carlo simulations to generate ensembles of configurations equilibrated under the corresponding potentials.
 Our simulations used square or cubic boxes under periodic boundary conditions with $N = 500$ particles.
 We averaged simulated pair statistics for 1000 configurations to obtain $g_2(r;\mathbf{a})$ and $S(k;\mathbf{a})$.
 In all cases, we chose the convergence criterion for $\Psi$ to be $\epsilon= 0.002$.
 We include in Appendix \ref{details} the implementation details of the methodology in each case, including the specific procedure of choosing the basis functions, as well as the values chosen for the parameters $\sigma_{g_2}, \sigma_{S}, A, \lambda, \delta a$ and $\epsilon'$ in the optimization algorithm.